rcmccartney/OpenGL_Project/Readme.txt

 '=' : decrease ambient light
 'esc' or 'q' or 'Q': exit

+DEPENDENCIES:

 Need to have SOIL for image loading and matclpro for matrix operations (both supplied by the professor to the class).
-Of course, also need glut and glew to use with C++.
+Also need glut and glew to use OpenGL with C++.

+This is an object-oriented, small framework for OpenGL.
+It allows for new models to be defined and loaded at runtime, rather than be hard-coded into the source.
+It uses classes and inheritance to be as reusable as possible within the confines of OpenGL.